-3.9 Billing of Medicare allowance
+3.9 Billing and calculation of Medicare allowance

-A set dollar amount is typically allowed to cover frames, lenses and/or contact lenses provided to Medicare members, also known as an "allowance" or an "allowance-based benefit".
+A set dollar amount is typically allowed to cover frames, lenses and/or contact lenses provided to Medicare members.
+This is known as an "allowance" or an "allowance-based benefit".
 You should bill the current and appropriate HCPCS codes for frames, lenses, and/or contact lenses along with the usual and customary charges for those codes.
+You will be paid up to 90% of the Medicare allowance amount for billed charges, unless otherwise noted in the benefit plan summary.
 The allowance does not apply to routine eye exams.
 Routine eye exams are paid separately.
-The member is responsible for charges exceeding their benefit allowance.